 - Better performance results expected.
 According to several studies, B2B companies who have implemented best practices on becoming customer and buyer focused have consistently outperformed their competitors.
 In their efforts, buyer personas were a crucial component of an overall plan to guide their enterprise towards customer centricity.

 - Globalization is now a must for all organizations.
 When buyer personas were first introduced in 2002, globalization was a strategy reserved for large enterprises.
 Much has changed with the introduction of technologies making barriers of entries fall like the Berlin Wall.
-Which means, companies are entering new markets with little knowledge of regional buying behaviors and little room for errors.
+Companies are entering new markets with little knowledge of regional buying behaviors and little room for errors.

 As the above “why” reasons indicate, deeper customer and buyer understanding are needed more than ever.
-The globalization of business as well as technological advancements has made for a much more complex world.
-Buyer insights research and buyer personas help to break down complexity into insightful understanding.
+The globalization of business, as well as, technological advancements has made for a much more complex world.
+Buyer insights research and buyer personas help to break down the complexity into insightful understanding.
 Allowing for improved decision-making.

 As a result of globalization and new technologies, there are more channels used by customers and buyers.
 Best practicing organizations are using buyer personas, backed by solid research, to improve enterprise-wide understanding of customers.
 Creating effective touchpoints, which act as links to the multiple silos customers and prospects pass through.